Seljuk Empire: Textiles and clothing

 Seljuk period figures in Turkic dress, with aqbiya turkiyya coat, tiraz armbands, boots and sharbush hat.
 Kitāb al-Diryāq, Jazira, 1198 CE.

 Seljuk silk robe in aqbiya tatariyya style, with birds motifs in medallions (11th–12th century).

 The general clothing style attributed to the Seljuks is that of the aqbiya tatariyya, or long robe or decorated caftan with a "Turkish" cut, with a front opening closing diagonally from right to left.
 Patterned textiles were used, together with tiraz bands on the upper sleeves.
 Clothing included tall boots, as well as various hats of the sharbush type, often including a fur lining.
 These styles continued during the 13th century in the smaller Turkic successor states, such as the Zengids or Artuqids, where many more illustrations are available, especially in manuscripts.

 On the other hand, the affluent sedentary Persian population seems to have adopted different robe styles, with a front opening closing diagonally from left to right, called the aqbiya tatariyya or "Tatar style", but actually also characteristic of Persian caftans from the last decades of the Sasanian dynasty.
 The fabrics represent what could be called a "Sasanian renaissance", with styles going back to the Sasanian or Sogdian period.
 Seljuk fabrics are often distinguished by the representation of nature, by minimal ornamental details, and by the combination of colorful linens giving an interchangeable color effect to the fabric.
 Many realistic natural elements characterize the composition of the fabrics, such as animals and plants, forming patterns consisting of arabesque elements.

 In many manuscripts of the period, great care is taken to distinguish the clothing of figures of power and authority in Seljuk style, from that of the otherwise omnipresent figures in Arab or local style with their long robes, turbans and bare or sandalled feet.
 According to Snelders:

-In a number of these manuscripts a careful distinction is made between royal and non-royal figures, both in terms of physical appearance and dress.
-Whereas princes and governors are commonly represented with the same 'Asiatic' or 'Oriental' facial features, and dressed in Turkish military garments like fur-trimmed caps (sharbush) and short close-fitting tunics, most other figures are depicted with 'Arab' or 'Semitic' facial features, and dressed in long robes and turbans.
+In a number of these manuscripts, a careful distinction is made between royal and non-royal figures, both in terms of physical appearance and dress.
+Whereas princes and governors are commonly represented with the same "Asiatic" or "Oriental" facial features, and dressed in Turkish military garments like fur-trimmed caps (sharbush) and short close-fitting tunics, most other figures are depicted with "Arab" or "Semitic" facial features, and dressed in long robes and turbans.
 Apparently in keeping with the contemporary political and social makeup of the region in which these manuscripts were produced, a visual distinction was made along ethnic and social lines, between the non-Arab Turkish ruling elite and the indigenous Arab bourgeoisie.

-— Snelders Identity and Christian-Muslim interaction : medieval art of the Syrian Orthodox from the Mosul area.
+— Bas Snelders, Identity and Christian-Muslim Interaction: Medieval Art of the Syrian Orthodox from the Mosul Area.